 Adjusting your chair is a must if your home doesn’t have an adjustable surface.
-With an office chair, you’d want it at a height that lets your thighs align with the ground.
-Plus, you’d want your knees bent at a 90-degree angle.
+With an office chair, you’d want it at a height that lets your thighs be aligned with the ground.
+Plus, you’d like your knees bent at a 90-degree angle.

-However, your chair’s height can change your feet’s position while sitting.
-We recommend placing your feet on a footstool or footrest with the same height as your chair.
+However, the height of your chair can change your feet position while sitting.
+We recommend placing your feet on a footstool or footrest the same size as your chair.

 On the other hand, most desks and tables have a suitable height for tall people.
 Your desk won’t need a height change if you’re on the tall side.
 Otherwise, you’d want the desk at a lower height.
-But if your desk has a fixed height, you can raise it with stable boards or blocks.
-Increasing your chair’s height might work, as well.
+If your desk has a fixed size, you can raise it with stable boards or blocks.

 Put Your Computer at Eye Level

-Working on your computer for hours can hurt your body, especially if it isn’t in the proper position.
+Working on your computer for hours can hurt your body, primarily if you work in an awkward position.
 Ideally, your monitor or laptop should be an arm’s length from you.
-And when it comes to viewing distance, you should put your computer at eye level.
-This should help keep neck aches at bay.
+And when it comes to viewing distance, you should put your computer at eye level, which should help keep neck aches at bay.

 But if your computer is too low, you can place it over one or two books to put it at eye level.
-You can also have your monitor go one to two inches lower if you’re wearing bifocals.
+You can also have your monitor one to two inches lower if you wear bifocals.

 Use Your Keyboard & Mouse Properly